polent/b/content/blog/WhyUncheckedTrustInAIPutsCriticalThinkingAtRisk/WhyUncheckedTrustInAIPutsCriticalThinkingAtRisk.md

 Many users treat chat windows like private diaries.
 They submit sensitive personal matters, internal business details, and unvetted information directly into prompt fields.

-I am not talking about hypotheticals.
-I mean the customer contract pasted in "to summarise the risks".
+Imagine what that looks like in practice.
+The customer contract pasted in "to summarise the risks".
 The production log with real email addresses still in it.
 The performance review someone wanted help phrasing.
 The architecture diagram covered by an NDA.
 The config file with a live key three lines down that nobody scrolled to.

 Major AI platforms continue to rely on human review loops to evaluate and train models.
 On consumer tiers, conversations are frequently used for training by default.
 Reviewers sample chats for quality and abuse.
 Retention windows outlive the conversation.
 Memory features deliberately carry context from one session into the next.
 And most of this happens through tools nobody in the company ever approved, the browser extension, the phone app used after the web version was blocked, the personal account opened because the corporate one felt slow.